Section III: Teaching

 - What is expected of them in your course.

-A PDF electronic version of your syllabus should be sent to the Academic Office, Unit Administrator by the first week of class.
+A PDF electronic version of your syllabus should be sent to the Academic Affairs Office, Unit Administrator by the first week of class.

 A sample syllabus is given in the Appendix.
 Please contact your chair or coordinator with any questions or problems in preparing your syllabus.

 Faculty members who are teaching different sections of the same course are encouraged to adopt a single primary text (or texts) in consultation with their Chair or Coordinator.

 In program courses such as English and Math, instructors are required to use the adopted text(s).
 Additionally, faculty members are discouraged from changing texts too frequently so that our students may purchase used textbooks and may resell their texts.
 This should ensure that textbook costs are kept to a minimum.

 Chairs or Coordinators will consult with faculty about text selection and may actually choose a course text or texts for a new instructor who has been hired after text-order deadlines or help a new instructor choose course texts as part of new-faculty orientation.

 Faculty members will submit textbook orders to the bookstore manager on the "UNM-Valencia Campus Book Request Form" (see Department or Divisional Chair, or Bookstore Manager).
 The Dean of Instruction or the chair or coordinator will supply these forms to the instructor.